LostBeard/BlazorWASMScriptLoader/README.md

+## Superseded
+This project is superseded by [SpawnDev.BlazorJS.CodeRunner](https://github.com/LostBeard/SpawnDev.BlazorJS.CodeRunner).
+It takes the methods in this repo, and some great work by others to solve some problems in newer versions of .Net Blazor and improve compatibility.

 # BlazorWASMScriptLoader
 Basic example of how to compile and run .Net code at runtime in Blazor WebAssembly.

 ### Update for .Net 8:
 In .Net 8, Blazor WASM apps use .wasm files by default instead of .dll files.